kayozxo/kayozxo/README.md

         👾 Hello World!
       </b>
       <br>
         Future software developer and technologist, passionate about space and how the universe works.
-I create graphic designs, and I love to play with Python and LLM's.
+I create graphic designs, and I love to play with Python and LLMs.
 I also design websites and apps.
       <br>
       <br>
       <b>